Lev Berg: Nomogenesis

 Thus Berg claimed evolution was caused by mass mutations, which are directed by internal and external factors, so that new species occur with a high probability of being almost perfectly adapted.
 According to Berg, newly evolved species beget the subordinate taxonomic categories, and appear to be perfectly adapted to their environments.
 Although Berg's theory was anti-Darwinian, and anti-Lamarckian, it still advocated adaptive evolution.

 J. B. S. Haldane called Nomogenesis "by far the best anti-Darwinian book of this century".

 Personal life

 In 1910, Berg married fellow Bendery native Polina Abramovna Kotlovker.
 They separated shortly after the birth of their second child and though Polina sued, the Russian Orthodox Church granted custody to her Christian husband.
 Berg's mother helped raise the children, Simon (born 1911) and Raissa (born 1913).
 Berg married Maria Mikhailovna Ivanova, the daughter of a ship's commander, in 1923.

 Honours

 Berg was honored for a lifetime of scientific achievement by the Imperial Russian Geographical Society and presented with the P. P. Semyonov-Tyan-Shansky Gold Medal.

 The Berg Mountains in Antarctica, Cape Berg in Severnaya Zemlya and Cape Berg in Zemlya Georga were named after him.

+The research ship Lev Berg, named after him, currently rests on the dried bottom of the Aral Sea.
+In 1971, it was involved in the Aral smallpox incident.